 Call us, Mon-San, 9:00-20:00

 Leather furniture is an elegant detail in the interior and a sign of wealth.
-To keep it pleasant for many years, take proper care and clean it regularly.
-Here’s how to properly clean a leather sofa at home.
+To ensure it remains pleasant for many years, take proper care of and clean it.
+We will tell you how to properly clean a leather sofa at home.

 Perform the first cleaning of your leather sofa immediately after purchase.
 Use a special cleaning agent and a soft brush for this.
-After a couple of minutes, remove the residue with a napkin.
+After a couple of minutes, wipe away the residue of the product with a napkin.

 When the surface is dry, apply a special cream.
-It is convenient to do this with a soft cloth.
-The cream will create a protective layer and make cleaning the sofa easier in the future.
+It's convenient to do this with a soft cloth.
+The cream will create a protective layer and make it easier to clean the sofa in the future.

 For all subsequent cleanings, follow this sequence:

 A steam cleaner can be an alternative to a vacuum cleaner.
-Pass it several times over the entire surface, paying extra attention to the dirtiest areas.
-Then, wipe off the excess moisture with a soft cloth.
+Go over the entire surface several times, stopping at the dirtiest areas.
+Then, wipe away excess moisture with a soft cloth.

-If you notice a stain, apply the cleaner to the stain and blot it with a tissue.
-Do not rub the dirt into the leather, as this will only increase the size of the stain.
-Also, do not rub the surface for too long and deeply; you may damage the material by "rubbing" the pores.
+If you notice a stain, apply the cleaner to the stain and blot it with a paper towel.
+Do not rub the leather with dirt, as this will only increase the size of the stain.
+And do not rub the surface for too long or too deeply: you can damage the material's structure by "rubbing" the pores.

-Damp leather can easily develop mold or mildew, especially in poorly ventilated areas.
-Therefore, always wipe the sofa with a dry cloth after cleaning.
+Moist leather can easily develop mold or fungus, especially in poorly ventilated areas.
+Therefore, do not forget to clean the sofa with a dry cloth after you’ve cleaned it.

-Look at the documentation you received when you bought the sofa; it will state what type of leather the sofa is upholstered in.
+Look at the documentation provided at the time of purchase; it will indicate what type of leather the sofa is upholstered with.
 Use this information as a guide when choosing a cleaning agent.
 Many manufacturers specify what can and cannot be used to clean a particular model.

 If you have lost your documents, choose a neutral cleaner and test it in an inconspicuous area.
-Wait for the material to dry; sometimes the defect can only appear on a dry surface.
+Wait for the material to dry; sometimes, the defect may only appear on a dry surface.

-Buy a cleaner as soon as the sofa is in your house; don't wait until you find the first stain.
+Purchase a cleaner as soon as the sofa is in your home; do not wait until you find the first stain.

 Small dirt can be removed with a soft cloth and soapy water.
 To prepare it, mix two tablespoons of liquid soap and one tablespoon of ammonia in a glass of water.
 You can use apple cider vinegar instead of soap.